How to set-up a Ruby and Elixir dev environment on macOS

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-Let’s get brewing – and install Postgres, ImageMagick and git
+Let’s get brewing – installing Postgres, Stats, and Git!

 Let’s update Homebrew first: